 Should I Replace the Doors on My Kitchen Cabinets?

 There are a few factors that you should consider if you’re thinking about refacing your cabinets.
-If you agree with these statements, then refacing your cabinets might be the best option!
+If you agree with these statements, then refacing your cabinets might be the best option for you!

 - My cabinet boxes are in sturdy condition.